 Step 1: Right-click on the Start button in the taskbar area and then click Device Manager to open the same.

-Step 2: In the Device Manager, expand Sound, video and game controllers.
+Step 2: In the Device Manager, expand Sound, video and game controllers tree.

-Step 3: You should now see your audio driver name.
+Step 3: You should now see your audio driver’s name.
 Most likely you have Realtek High Definition Audio.

-Right-click on it and then click Uninstall device option.
+Right-click on it and then click the Uninstall device option.

-Between, you can download general version of Realtek audio driver from the following link:
+Between, you can download the general version of the Realtek audio driver from the following link:

 Try the Realtek HD audio codecs first.
-It will work on most of the modern PCs.
+It will work on most modern PCs.
 If it fails to install or work, download Realtek AC’97 Audio Codecs.
 Also, separate installers are available for 32-bit and 64-bit systems.
-Be sure to the download the right one.
-You can refer to our check if you’re running 32-bit or 64-bit Windows 10 guide for help.
+Be sure to download the right one.
+You can refer to our check if you’re running a 32-bit or 64-bit Windows 10 guide for help.

 Method 2 of 2